dewmguy/ItemLevelCalculator/README.md

 ## Default, Druid, and Caster Weapons

-Build `2026.07.25.13` separates presentation rules from weapon damage.
+Build `2026.07.25.15` separates presentation rules from weapon damage.
 **Default** is selected automatically and uses the ordinary weapon model.
 **Druid** uses exactly the same damage as Default; it only adds the gray class-context tooltip line when the passive conversion produces attack power.
 **Caster** selects the lower empirical caster-DPS series and adds a locked base spell-power amount.
 Any Spell Power added through the normal stat editor still uses the ordinary stat budget and is summed into the displayed spell-power line.
+The **Heroic** control is also presentation-only: it adds the green tooltip designation without changing item budget, damage, or spell power.

 ### Druid passive attack power